fabianonline/OctoPrint-Telegram/README.md

 5. Hit "Save" at the bottom of the settings dialog.

-6. If you want to create gif and receive them as notification we use ffmpeg like timelapse (if problem please check timelapse is configured).
+6. If you want to create gif and receive them as notification we use ffmpeg like timelapse (if problem please check timelapse is configured). you'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for exemple) and execute sudo apt-get install cpulimit

 Congratulations!
 Your printer is now connected to your Telegram bot.